 Lastly, it was time to allocate 20% of my income to savings and investments.
 This step was crucial since it contributed to my emergency fund, retirement plans, and other long-term financial goals.
 I built a safety net for my future needs by consistently putting away this percentage.

 As I applied the 50/30/20 rule to my budget, I began seeing how it provided a clear structure to better understand and manage my finances.
-Is this method perfect for everyone?
+Is this method for everyone?
+What is the perfect budget?
 Probably not, but it was a perfect starting point for someone like me who was frustrated with traditional financial advice.

 Common Expenses in Each Category